opentensor/developer-docs/docs/btcli.md

 btcli root set-weights -w 0.3,0.3,0.4 -n 1,2,3 --chain ws://127.0.0.1:9945
 ```

-:::tip
+:::danger
 This command is particularly important for network senators and requires a comprehensive understanding of the network's dynamics.
-It is a powerful tool that directly impacts the network's operational mechanics and reward distribution.
 :::

 **Usage**: